Conflict of Interest/Conflict of Commitment (COI/COC) Best Practices

 Institutional Conflicts of Interest (ICOI)

 UNL is committed to facilitating scientific discovery and advancing knowledge through innovative and translatable research.
 Consistent with this commitment, UNL faculty are entering the entrepreneurial space and working with industry in greater numbers to develop novel solutions to existing questions, problems, and disparities across a variety of fields.
-To that end, translating ideas and intellectual property from university labs and programs of research to the marketplace is a primary goal of not only the Office of Research and Economic Development but also UNL more broadly.
+To that end, translating ideas and intellectual property from university labs and programs of research to the marketplace is a primary goal of not only the Office of Research and Innovation but also UNL more broadly.
 This focus allows our university community to connect with and benefit society in innovative and transformative ways.

 However, this focus on facilitating the expanded reach of UNL’s academic developments and innovations into the broader marketplace creates greater opportunities for the development of institutional conflicts of interest (ICOI).
 An ICOI is a situation where an institution’s own financial interests pose risks of undue influence on decisions involving the research, education, business transactions, or other activities of an institution.
 ICOIs can also include the interests of senior administrators.